ifsmirnov/jngen/doc/graph.md

 * Shuffle the graph.
 This means:
     * relabel vertices in random order;
     * shuffle edges;
-    * randomly swap egdes' endpoints.
+    * randomly swap egdes' endpoints (for undirected graphs only).